o1-labs/proof-systems/arrabiata/README.md

-## Arrabiata - a recursive zero-knowledge argument implementation based on folding scheme
+## Arrabiata - a generic recursive zero-knowledge argument implementation based on folding schemes

 ### Motivation

-This library provides an implementation of a generic recursive zero-knowledge arguments based on folding schemes (initially defined in [Nova](https://eprint.iacr.org/2021/370)), over the [pasta]() curves and using the IPA polynomial commitment.
+This library provides an implementation of a generic recursive zero-knowledge argument based on folding schemes (initially defined in [Nova](https://eprint.iacr.org/2021/370)), over the [pasta]() curves and using the IPA polynomial commitment.